DynamicsAndNeuralSystems/pyspi/docs/source/usage.rst

    calc.compute()

 .. note::
-   While we tried to make the calculator as efficient as possible, computing all statistics can take a while (depending on the size of your dataset.
+   While we tried to make the calculator as efficient as possible, computing all statistics can take a while (depending on the size of your dataset).
    It might be good practice to begin with a subset of the statistics while you're getting started, see :ref:`Using a reduced SPI set`.

 Once the calculator has computed each of the statistics, you can access all values using the :code:`table` property: